-I love to read, since the age of 15 (I’m not sure if I really love to read before that).
-With the purpose to improve myself outside of regular academic subjects, I bought plenty of books ranging from self-help, fitness, finance, management and marketing.
+I fell in love with reading at the age of 15.
+I read with the purpose of improving myself outside of regular academic subjects.
+I bought plenty of books ranging from self-help, fitness, finance to management and marketing.

-At the end of 2015, I decided to pick up reading again – for real.
-I decided to stop telling others I love to read.
-Instead, I decided to do it for real!
+At the end of 2015, I decided to pick up reading as a habit again.
+I decided to stop telling others that I loved reading and started doing it for real.

-Till today (read: April 2016), I have completed 9 books.
-That’s averaging 2 to 3 books a month.
-Below are how I did it and a few tips to help you do the same:
+Now, I have completed over 30+ books.
+That’s averaging two to three books a month.
+In this article, I’m going to show you how I did it and give you a few tips that help you do the same:

-I’m following a system that helps me to read more.
-It’s stupidly simple and comes with only 2 parts.
+I’m not a fan of speed reading.
+Instead, I follow a system that helps me read more.
+It’s stupidly simple and comes with only three parts.

-For me, I set reading as one of the first few things to complete in a day before I start to work.
-Simply because 1) it’s the time I’m the most productive and 2) it’s the time my willpower is at its peak to do things that matter the most.
+For me, reading is one of the first few things to complete in a day before starting work.
+Because 1) I’m the most productive in the morning and 2) it’s the time when my willpower is at its peak to do things that matter the most.

-There are times I can’t make it (reading) in the morning.
+There are times I can’t make it in the morning.
 I will then do it at night before going to bed.
-Or I will simply skip for a day and do it the next day.
+Or I will just skip for a day and do it the next day.

-After I define my reading schedule, I define my routine.
-My reading time starts roughly at 9am every morning, and I will read for about 20 pages every day.
+After I set up my reading schedule, I define my routine.
+My reading time starts roughly at 9:30 am every morning, and I will read about 20 pages every day.

 Defining how much you’re going to read is going to help you to have a clearer picture of the action (reading) plan itself.
 When you know when to stop, you are going to find it easier to start.

-20 pages are a rough guideline for me because it’s not taking too short to make me feel like I’m not reading at all, nor too long to take a big chunk of my time.
+20 pages are a rough guideline for me because it isn’t too short to make me feel like I’m not reading at all, nor too long to take a big chunk of my time.
 I took about 35 minutes to complete 20 pages of reading.

 Of course, I’m not reading exactly 20 pages most of the time.
 Sometimes I did 15 pages, and sometimes I did 30 pages.
 It depends on the content and my schedule on that particular day.

 The key is that, at least, you start.
 With 20 pages a day, you can easily finish a decent-sized book in 10 to 15 days.
-Now you see, 20 pages a day makes up a good number in a month or a year.
+Now you see, 20 pages a day makes up a significant volume in a month or a year.

-You can pick your own number that’s comfortable to you.
+You can pick any number of pages that is comfortable for you.
 If you’re new to reading (making reading as a habit), start small.
 The purpose here is to reduce your inner resistance to reading.

-I hope my quick two tips help.
+I hope my three quick tips help.
 Give them a try.
 I believe you have already known the benefit of reading, and understand why you want to read more.

 As you can see, I don’t use any speed-reading techniques or hacks to read more.
 What really matters here is consistency.
-By the way, I do enjoy reading slowly and digest a book word by word.
-Simply a personal preference.
+By the way, I do enjoy reading slowly and digesting a book word by word.

 On top of that, I compound every single book I read into a bulleted format summary.
-I started to do this since the beginning of 2016 (So the list doesn’t include any book I read before that unless I re-read them).
+I started doing this at the beginning of 2016.
+(The list doesn’t include any book I read before that unless I re-read them).